 Do dental crowns need to be replaced?

 While there are cases where crowns have lasted up to 30 years for patients, dental crowns are still something that you want to pay attention to.
 Over time, a dental crown can wear, or even become loose, which creates a need for a crown replacement.
-This is done by scheduling an appointment with your dentist where they will remove the crown, prep the area, and put on the new one.

 Do dental crowns stain?